Events & Festivals in Laos

 Laos has many festivals, or Boun scattered throughout the year to commemorate various aspects of traditional Lao lifestyle and culture.
 Most festivals are connected with religion and follow the rice farming seasonal cycle.
 The timing each festivals is calculated according to the Buddhist lunar calendar which changes every year.
 Please check the latest information before attending these events.

-Popularly known as Phi Mai (or Pi Mai), this is the most important celebration of the year.
+Lao New Year, known as Pi Mai Lao (or Pi Mai), is the most important celebration of the year.
 It is held in mid-April before the onset of the rainy season, marking the Buddhist New Year.
 Celebrations last for three days to commemorate the importance of water for the people through religious rituals, as well as a celebration of the strong familial ties that serve as a foundation for Lao culture and identity.

 At the temple and in the household, Buddha images are ritually cleaned with sacred water.
 The Prabang image from the National Museum is moved outdoors to be purified in the grounds of Vat Mai.
 The water from the cleaning ceremonies is then poured or splashed by people on to each other to cleanse them of bad luck and their previous sins and to bring them good luck for the coming year as they wish each other 'Happy New Year' (Sok Dii Pimai).
 Many take to the streets with water guns or buckets and pans, creating an enormous neighbourhood water-fight that is impossible not to partake in.